trent-gill/new-student-advising/README.md

 The form linked here is how you will submit your courses to be reviewed by an academic advisor.

-!
-Students must use the [Course Registration Guides](https://www.brandonu.ca/registration/), [Current Academic Calendar](https://www.brandonu.ca/calendar/), and [Arts/Science Slot Schedule](https://www.brandonu.ca/registration/files/Arts-Science-Slot-Sheet-revised.pdf) in order to provide information for this form.
+<div class="alert alert-info" role="alert"><i class="fa fa-info-circle">Students must use the <a href="https://www.brandonu.ca/registration/">Course Registration Guides</a>, <a href="https://www.brandonu.ca/calendar/">Current Academic Calendar</a>, and <a href="https://www.brandonu.ca/registration/files/Arts-Science-Slot-Sheet-revised.pdf">Arts/Science Slot Schedule</a> in order to provide information for this form.</div>

 An advisor will respond within 3 business days to the email address you provided on the form.
 The advisor may require more information or a follow-up appointment before finalizing your schedule.
 Once the advisor is confident that you understand degree requirements and the course registration process, he or she will lift the hold on your registration.